mharr171/Blocmetrics/README.md

 # Blocmetrics

-An extremely lightweight analytics script that lets you record simple events to a dashboard on Heroku.
+Blocmetrics is an extremely lightweight analytics script that lets you record simple events to a dashboard on Heroku.
+Blocmetrics features a client-side JavaScript snippet that allows a user to track events on their website.
+A server-side API captures and saves those events to a database and a rails application displays the captured event data for the user.

+Try it at on [heroku](https://blocmetrics-4893.herokuapp.com).

 FROM: app/assets/javascripts/application.js